minhajputhiyara/DebateX-AI/README.md

 # DebateX AI - Intelligent Debate System

-**DebateX AI** is a cutting-edge debate platform powered by advanced AI models.
+**DebateX AI** is a debate system powered by advanced AI models.
 It allows users to engage in structured debates with intelligent debaters and a moderator.
 This system is designed to simulate engaging and informative discussions on various topics, making it an excellent tool for education, research, and entertainment.

 ---